 - salt and pepper to taste

-- Place the spaghetti squash cut in half on the trivet.
+- Cut the spaghetti in half and place both halves on the trivet.

-- Press the manual button on your Instant Pot and cook at high pressure for 10 minutes.
+- Close the lid and cook on high pressure for 10 minutes.

 - Use a fork to scrape out the strands.